RaphiaRa/tiny_http/README.md

 ## Building the project and CMake integration

-Library builds, examples, and tests can be built using CMake.
+Library builds, examples, and tests can be built using CMake (This requires gperf to be installed).
 ```sh
 $ mkdir build; cd build
 $ cmake ..